Charlie-Schlager/Robotics/Classwork/September 20/README.md

 # UltraSonic Distance Senor and LCD Display

 ## Description
-I wire the distance sensor and LCD Display so that you get a live time display of the distance the Ultrasonic sensor is reading.
+I wired the distance sensor and LCD Display so that you get a live time display of the distance the Ultrasonic sensor is reading.

 ## Creative Add-on
 None